11 Best Essential Oils to Treat Warts

 Peppermint essential is highly versatile, hence penetrates the skin easily.
 It is one of the most commonly used essential oils globally.
 Studies have shown that peppermint essential oil is effective against human papillomaviruses, and herpes simplex type one virus (causes sores).
 Peppermint essential oil is effective during the early stages of wart development, and therefore, should be applied on the wart as early as possible.
 It is effective against plantar warts, flat warts, and warts on the face, hand, and feet.
 For more potency and faster healing of warts, combine peppermint essential oil with tea tree oil and use the blend to massage warts during their early life cycle.

 Cajeput Essential Oil

-Cajeput essential oil is obtained from the family in which tea tree is also extracted.
-It has powerful antiviral properties that make it effective in treating all forms of warts, such as planter warts and flat warts.
+Cajeput essential oil is obtained from the family in which the tea tree is also extracted.
+It has powerful antiviral properties that make it effective in treating all forms of warts, such as plantar warts and flat warts.
 It is usually combined with tea tree essential oil to improve its efficacy.

 Manuka Essential Oil

 It is native to New Zealand.
 The Manuka essential oil is obtained from the leaves of the Manuka plant through a steam distillation process.
 This essential oil is one of the most powerful antiviral and antibacterial oils available.
 Honey that is made from the Manuka tree has been proven to be having one of the strongest antibacterial properties.
 The Manuka essential oil should be applied as soon as you spot warts on your body, as it works by eliminating the virus before it becomes severe.
 It can also be used in later stages of wart development as functions by killing the bacteria, preventing it from reproducing further.
 This will eventually lead to complete elimination of the virus.